flotools/flotools/README.md

 # Changelog:

+##Flo Tools 2.0:

-- changed "activate inspector" command to toggle. pressing / once will toggle the inspector on and off.
+- Changed "activate inspector" command to toggle. pressing / once will toggle the inspector on and off.
 - Added speak/edit tempo.
 Press Command+f11 to speak the current tempo.
 Double tap Command+f11 to edit the tempo value.
-- added increase/decrease volume/pan.
+- Added increase/decrease volume/pan.
  - When the Inspector is on, pressing Command+Control+up/down arrows adjusts the track volume fader.
  - Pressing Command+Control+left/right arrows adjusts the track pan for mono tracks or the left channel pan for stereo tracks.
 Add the Shift modifier to adjust the right channel pan.
-- created "Flo Tools Global" group.
+- Created "Flo Tools Global" group.
 This is used to store commands to trigger the Flo Tools Mouse and numpad groups, and allows Flo Tools to be deactivated when VoiceOver is not running.
 - Created "Flo Tools Plugin" group.
  - Added preset, next, previous, bypass for plugins.
  - Press Option+p to speak the current preset (beta).